 (7) All fixed rate debt, unless subject to an interest rate swap agreement, is shown at the actual interest rate.
+All fixed rate debt, unless subject to an interest rate swap agreement, is shown at the actual interest rate.
 All fixed rate debt which is swapped to a floating rate is shown at an assumed rate of 4.0% plus the fixed spread.

-(8) Includes five tranches of EB-5 Loans (3 tranches issued on March 18, 2016, the fourth tranche issued on May 11, 2016, and the fifth tranche issued on February 21, 2018).
+(8) Includes six tranches of EB-5 Loans (3 tranches issued on March 18, 2016, the fourth tranche issued on May 11, 2016, the fifth tranche issued on February 21, 2018, and the sixth tranche issued on November 13, 2018).
 First five years of debt service is interest only.
 Thereafter, assumes 30 year level debt service takeout with Turnpike Revenue Bonds.

-(9) This does not reflect the issuance of the Turnpike Revenue Refunding Bonds, Series of 2019 (Forward Delivery) which priced on September 20, 2018 and will be delivered on or about September 24, 2019 or the refunding of the Series 2009B Senior Revenue Bonds.
+(9) This reflects the issuance of the First Series of 2019 Bonds and the refunding of the 2017C Bonds.
+This does not reflect the issuance of the Turnpike Revenue Refunding Bonds, Series of 2019 (Forward Delivery)

+which priced on September 20, 2018 and will be delivered on or about September 24, 2019 or the refunding of the Series 2009B Senior Revenue Bonds.